smaerdlatigid/AnimationAutoencoder/README.md

   -o OUTPUT, --output OUTPUT
                         Output file name
 ```
-A variational autencoder is used and has the following format:
+A variational autencoder is trained on individual poses from motion capture data and has the following format:

 ![](TensorFlow/vae_mlp.png)